CaseyK9/hexfs/README.md

 # routes will still 404 and not redirect anywhere.
 For example, if you
 # have a web panel, you would set that URL here.
 # HFS_FRONTEND=

+# The path to a favicon you provide.
+If not found or not provided the server returns 404.
+# HFS_FAVICON_LOCATION=
 ```